rackerlabs/technical-blog/_posts/2020-03-12-get-started-with-ORAchk.md

    ![]({% asset_path 2020-03-12-get-started-with-ORAchk/Picture3.png %})

 3) Select a download version.
-We recommend that you download the Linux version, *TFA & ORAchk/EXAchk for Linux*.
+We recommend that you download the Linux&reg; version, *TFA & ORAchk/EXAchk for Linux*.

 ### Install ORAchk

 Use the following steps to install ORAchk:

-1. Download and unzip **TFA & ORAchk/EXAchk 19.3.x.zip** in to a temporary
+1. Download and unzip **TFA & ORAchk/EXAchk 19.3.x.zip** into a temporary
    location.

 2. Unzip the archive file and execute **ahf_setup** to install ORAchk on the